What is a Balancing Diet for Vata Dosha?

 #3 Another important thing is how we eat.
 Ayurveda suggests that we should chew our food long enough – 32 times each peace we put into the mouth.
 While it may sound like overkill, it actually works.
 The point is that the food is almost half-digested in your mouth when you chew it long enough; also, the saliva in our mouth possesses antiseptic qualities, which means if there is something in your food, which may cause health problems, it may not make its way inside, if you chew your meal thoroughly.

 #4 Routine is essential for grounding Vata dosha, which naturally has a weak digestion.
 When you take your meals on the same (or almost) time each day, your body will be prepared for that, and the food will be digested better.
 This, actually, expands itself into almost every aspect of Vata’s life – just remember that routine is good for you.
 It makes you peaceful and prepared.
+You can also read about Vata dosha balancing lifestyle.

 What to do if I cannot avoid Vata-aggravating foods completely?